villarama37/yucky-muck/README.md

 ### Replacing example service references

+* Run _make setup_ to replace Hapi Starter Kit references.
+Specify the same port used in the harmony docker-compose file.
 * Rename folder src/routes/v2/hapistarterkit to src/routes/v2/\<myservicename\>
 * Find and replace all references to ‘hapistarterkit’ to \<myservicename\>
-* Find and replace all references to ‘hapi-starter-kit’ to \<my-service-name\>
-* Find and replace all references to ‘starter-kit’ to \<my-service-name\>

 * Modify config.js
-    * Change all port definitions to match the port chosen when modifying the harmony docker-compose file.
+    * Change all port definitions
     * If your databases make use of passwords, enter them for each config

 ### Setting Up Your Database